Fittness Marketing and its Harmful Message

 Shift How You View Fitness

-So what created this shift in how I view fitness (and nutrition)?
-After working with hundreds of clients in both fitness and nutrition, I’ve found that both of these strategies are wonderful ways to nourish our bodies.
-But they don’t guarantee an “ideal” body.
+After working with hundreds of clients in both fitness and nutrition, I’ve find that both of these strategies are wonderful ways to nourish our bodies.

 Did you know that less than 5% of women naturally possess the body type that media portrays as ideal?

 Fitness and nutrition are two self-care choices we can choose to engage in to feel good.
-Not because our bodies aren’t enough.
-Not because we don’t have a flat belly or a thigh gap.

 One way we can create a cultural shift is to take the focus off exercise as a means to change our bodies appearance and instead exercise for the ways it makes our bodies feel.